create3000/x_ite/docs/_posts/components/HAnim/HAnimSegment.md

 #### Warning

-- Index values for HanimHumanoid skin IndexedFaceSet, skinCoord and skinNormal nodes must all be consistently defined together with HAnimJoint HAnimSegment and HAnimDisplacer nodes for proper skin animation.
+- Index values for HAnimHumanoid skin IndexedFaceSet, skinCoord and skinNormal nodes must all be consistently defined together with HAnimJoint HAnimSegment and HAnimDisplacer nodes for proper skin animation.

 ### SFNode [in, out] **coord** NULL <small>[X3DCoordinateNode]</small>